-The class is scheduled to meet on MWF from 11:30am - 12:25pm.
-For the Autumn 2020 offering, the course will be taught in a hybrid format.
-Each Monday we will meet in person in Hitchcock Hall 0131.
-On Wednesdays and Fridays, live lectures will be delivered via Zoom at scheduled class times.
+The class is scheduled to meet on MWF from 8:00am - 09:15am.
+For the Autumn 2021 offering, the course will be taught fully online, and no in-person meetings will take place.

+Each week, live lectures will be delivered through CarmenZoom at the scheduled class times (see above).
 These lectures will be recorded and posted on the class website soon after.
 Links for the Zoom meetings will be posted well in advance on Carmen.